 How can you decide what kind(s) of contributions to the body of knowledge the author plans to make and whether it is "worth your precious time" to read the article?
 Ask yourself how the researcher will contribute to each of these three components in the body of knowledge.
 Not all studies contribute to all three, but any study should contribute to at least one of the components.
-If you identify these proposed contributions, you will almost always be able to state the research question, even if the researcher does not do so very clearly, and they will make sense because the research objectives typically grow directly out of the planned contributions to the body of knowledge.
-I will ask you in assignments to identify the research question, the research objectives, and the conclusions.
-I include all three types of objectives.
-Do not invent things that are not in the article.
+If you identify these proposed contributions, you will almost always be able to state the research questions, even if the researcher does not do so very clearly, and they will make sense because the research objectives typically grow directly out of the planned contributions to the body of knowledge.
+In this course you will fill out a template I have developed to help students find the key components in a research report.
+The very first one is the author's objectives and I list all three types of objectives.
+Don't invent things.
 If there are no intentions to contribute to theoretical development, that's just how it is.
 But do look for all three types of objectives.